dmgMaggieD/CountMeUp/README.md

 ### Solution 7: Parallel 8 Threads Map Votes To Integer Array (Submission Version)

 * Idea:
-Inspired by solution 4, 5, 6, and combine them together.
+Inspired by solution 2, 4, 5, 6, and combine them together.
-To reduce HashMap hit, we instead use arrays to stores map of user ID(as array index) to votes count(as array value) and map of candidate ID(as array index) to votes count(as array value).
-To get these two arrays, we need to generate user ID and candidate ID and HashMap that map name to ID for both user and candidate.
+Solution 5 and 6 use concurrent hashmap for count operation, but count is order sensitive, so I think why not use concurrent hashmap to create the input of ideal solution(takes about 600ms similar to Solution 6), which is not order sensitive, and then use idea solution(takes about 200ms) to solve the problem(in less than 1 second)!

-I use CocurrentHashMap + partitioned votes list + multi-threads mechanism for the part of user ID, candidate ID generation and transferring name to ID to create arrays, because the traversal of list votes list in this part does't care the time order of votes.
+So I use CocurrentHashMap to map the list of Vote objects(contains user name and candidate name) to an array of int pair, each pair contains the mapped user id and candidate id, then use this array of int pair as input, count the valid votes using the ideal solution.

 * Performance:
 About 0.9s, which is below 1s, improves 2.3s compared to solution 4, 2.3s compared to solution 3, 3.7s compared to solution 1.